 Step 5: Moving forward, click on the “+” icon on the left of each table and in the dropdown you’ll see all the tables stored in the database.

 It contains tables of everything that you have on your WordPress site.
 (We will talk about this later)

-Step 6: Now, from the available options in the top of your screen, Click on ‘Export.’
+Step 6: Now, from the available options at the top of your screen, click on ‘Export.’
 Here select your export method and the format.
 We will keep it as it is and click on the ‘Go’ button.

 DISCLAIMER: Store the file that you have just downloaded at a safe place.
 The file has your complete site backup.
 If you mess with something in the site’s database, you can still recover the complete site with the saved database.

 Step 7: Next, come back to your database in the left navigation menu and click the dropdown menu to view all the tables.

 Step 8: From the available options, search for the table name wp_users.
 It might vary from person to person due to security purposes, but you’ll see something similar to users.
 Click on it.

 Step 9: After you click on it, you’ll see a list of all the registered users on your WordPress site.

 We took a test website example so the names you see here are dummy ones.

 Step 10: Here, from the available columns, in the user_pass table, you’ll see your password.
 However, that’s not your real password.
 It’s an encrypted one so that anyone who gets into the database wouldn’t be able to crack the correct password.